Aymkdn/html-to-pdfmake/README.md

 [pdfmake](https://pdfmake.github.io/docs/) permits to easily create a PDF with JavaScript, but the support of HTML was missing.
 After [reviewing issue #205](https://github.com/bpampuch/pdfmake/issues/205) I decided to create a module to handle this feature.

+## Online Demo

+You can find the online demo at <a href="https://aymkdn.github.io/html-to-pdfmake/">https://aymkdn.github.io/html-to-pdfmake/</a>

 ## Install

 ```bash